cahutton/postgis_domains/README.md

 ### Prerequisites

-This extension expects the latest versions of PostgreSQL and PostGIS, but should work for all recent versions.
+This extension was developed using PostgreSQL 10 and PostGIS 2.5, but should work for all recent versions.

 ### Installation